 Looking for baby names for runners?

 If that’s you, then maybe you’d love to name your child something to celebrate all those accomplishments.
 Expectant parents often draw inspiration from the things they love, whether that’s music or destinations or sports.

-These ten baby names for runners range from the bold to the mainstream, but they all tie in to a love of the sport.
+These baby names for runners range from the bold to the mainstream, but they all tie in to a love of the sport.

 Literary surname name Dashiell makes a romantic, unexpected pick.
 It comes with sporty, built-in nickname Dash.
 The Incredibles gave us a young superhero-in-training named Dashiell “Dash” Parr whose superpower involved running crazy fast.
 Today, Dash ranks in the US Top 1000 – well ahead of its formal version.

 Sports fans might not think of Florence as a runner name, but FloJo?
 Legendary.
 Florence Griffith Joyner is considered the fastest woman athlete of all time.
 In the 1980s, she won five Olympics medals, three of them gold.
 She still holds several world records.

 The 1994 smash hit movie Forrest Gump covered everything from Elvis Presley to Vietnam to Watergate and more.
 The character is known from early days as a surprisingly fast runner.
 At one point, a heartbroken Forrest takes up running and inspires a movement.
 There are Forrest Gump running clubs and races named in his honor, too.